Raghuram1784/Refoodify/README.md

    - Track **live donations** with real-time pickup and delivery updates.
    - Check your **donation history** and impact statistics.
 3. **Donate Food**:
    - Fill in details about the food items available for donation.
-   - Select a registered **NGO or community kitchen** for the donation.
    - Set a pickup location and submit the request.
 4. **Track Donations**:
    - Monitor donation status and estimated pickup time.